CFP Summer Exam Dates: July 10-17, 2018

 - Investigates tax management techniques such as excluding income, deferring income, shifting income, and managing or timing income

-An undergraduate degree in any field.
+Completion of an undergraduate degree in any field.

 All courses in the Certified Financial Planning program are based on the most recent textbook edition available from the publisher.
 Contact our office if you have any questions regarding book editions or ordering.